robson-koji/elasticsandra/README.md

 ##Daemon
 *installation_dir/elasticsandra/elasticsandra.py*

-It runs as a daemon and starts as ordinary daemons and receives an additional parameter to control interval for repetition.
+Elasticsandra daemon runs and starts as ordinary daemons and receives an additional parameter to control interval for repetition.

-*elasticsandra.py start -interval in seconds-*
+**elasticsandra.py start -interval in seconds-**

 It reads data from Elasticsearch and Cassandra, check if data is synchronized or synchronize.
 After that it creates an internal indice in a dictionary to control synchronization.

+If you want to see ongoing information on your console, change output from /dev/null to /dev/tty for stdout and sterr on the daemon code.
+It is all there.

 ##Known bugs